 SIT Council Members

 Peter was appointed as Chair of the SIT Council by the Minister in May 2017 and has a strong background in business and community leadership roles.
 Peter is a Fellow Chartered Accountant and Chartered Member of the Institute of Directors.
-He is the Executive Director of Finance for the HW Richardson Group, a trustee of the Southland Hospice Charitable Trust and Southland Boys’ High School Board of Trustees.
+He is the Executive Director of Finance for the HW Richardson Group, and trustee of both the Southland Hospice Charitable Trust and Southland Boys’ High School Board of Trustees.
 Peter’s previous governance roles include: Chair of the Southland Boys’ High School Board of Trustees and Chair of the Netball Southland Board.

 Dean is Chair of the SIT Council Health and Safety Committee and Chief Executive Officer of EIS Automation and Electrical, a Southland based organisation.
 Dean is a member of the Institute of Directors and a Fellow of the New Zealand Institute of Management.
-Dean holds other board and trustee roles including: Deputy Chair of Southland Foundation for Youth Development; Chair of Dog Island Motu Piu Trust and a board member of Southland Chamber of Commerce.
+Dean holds other board and trustee roles including: Deputy Chair of Southland Foundation for Youth Development; Chair of Dog Island Motu Piu Trust; and National Board Member of the Electrical Training Company.

 Jeff farms deer, beef and sheep at Balfour and brings extensive agribusiness and national governance experience to the council.
-A former Member of Parliament, Jeff is chairman of the board of directors for OSPRI New Zealand, NAIT Ltd, TB Free Ltd, Milford Sound Development Authority, Southland Shared Services and Mt Linton Station Ltd; He is also a director of SBS Bank, Finance Now Ltd, New Zealand Young Farmers, Predator Free 2050 Ltd and Cooper Valley Holdings.
+A former Member of Parliament, Jeff is chairman of the board of directors for OSPRI New Zealand, AgResearch, Milford Sound Tourism and Southland Shared Services.
+He is also a director of SBS Bank, Finance Now Ltd, New Zealand Young Farmers, Predator Free 2050 Ltd and Cooper Valley Holdings.
 Jeff has held directorships in agribusiness including former chair of the NZ Meat Board, Mt Linton Station Ltd, Meat and Wool New Zealand and the Primary Industry Council, and is currently The Meat Industry Association’s representative in the Brexit discussions in the UK relating to support for New Zealand red meat.